 Sahondra is a graduate of Harvard Law School who returned to Madagascar in 2004 after having practiced for several years in San Francisco, California, USA.
 She is also a graduate of the Woodrow Wilson School at Princeton University and Reed College.
 She is a dual citizen of Madagascar and the United States, and is fluent in English, French and Malagasy.

-Sahondra is an active member of Malagasy civil society, as a member of Sehatra Fanaraha-Maso ny Fiainam-pirenena (SeFaFi) or Observatoire de la Vie Publique, and a former chairman of the Madagascar Biodiversity Fund.
+Sahondra is an active member of Malagasy civil society, a member of Sehatra Fanaraha-Maso ny Fiainam-pirenena (SeFaFi) or Observatoire de la Vie Publique, and a former chairman of the Madagascar Biodiversity Fund.

 1998: Juris Doctor, Harvard Law School, Harvard University.